 From our experience direct isn’t always the cheapest route.
 Sometimes you find better deals if you fly from airports that are close to your destination or close to your start point.

-7. Check info about the internet access & mobile network costs
+7. Inform yourself about the internet access & mobile network costs

 This one goes hand in hand with the previous tip.
 In some countries, it might be cheaper to buy a local internet card, than use your home subscription.
 Or it could be the only way to access the Internet.

-8. Check out the plug & socket type in the country you travel and pack an adapter
+8. Check the compatibility of the plug & socket type in the country you travel and pack an adapter

 Don’t forget to check this, it will save you a lot of trouble.
 If you do forget, in some countries you can easily find a store where to buy one, in others, on the other hand, it might be harder.